August 3, 1891: Rules and Regulations of the Paterson Fire Department re Insignias

 HONORARY FMBA BADGE

-1947: Chief Troy presented badge to Max Simon - For details and photo see FMBA Page
+1947: Chief Troy presented badge to newspaper reporter Max Simon in Match 1947 - For details and photo see FMBA Page

 Deputy Chief Joseph Dayspring